Key Takeaways

 New builds offer buyers a compelling package that resale homes struggle to match:

-- Structural warranty — 1-2 years bumper-to-bumper, 10 years structural
+- Structural warranty: 1 to 2 years bumper-to-bumper, 10 years structural

 For resale sellers, the math is brutal.
 A buyer comparing a 2010-era home needing a new roof and kitchen updates against a brand-new home with a 4.99% rate and $20,000 in credits will choose the new build.
 Properties with outdated kitchens, aging roofs, or cosmetic issues are losing to new construction at an alarming rate.

 This pushes more sellers toward cash.
-Investors buy the homes new-build buyers will not touch — properties needing work, with deferred maintenance, or lacking curb appeal.
-For sellers who cannot invest $30,000-$50,000 in renovations to compete with builders, a cash sale is often the most practical path.
+Investors buy the homes new-build buyers will not touch: properties needing work, with deferred maintenance, or lacking curb appeal.
+For sellers who cannot invest $30,000 to $50,000 in renovations to compete with builders, a cash sale is often the most practical path.

 Why Cash Sales Are Growing in San Antonio